NewcastleRSE/BayesNetty/docs/impute-data.rst

 These options may be useful for large networks to impute data in parallel and then combine later if the data is output to file
 (see :ref:`output-network` to output data).
 See :ref:`impute-parallel-example` for an example.

 The option `-impute-network-data-job` can also be used to only impute data for some individuals and makes it easier to split the imputation into a number of jobs.

+The imputation process can be computationally expensive and slow since for each individual a best fit network is found.
+If the dataset that you wish to impute is very large then this can be prohibitive - however the imputation process can be sped up by using the option `-impute-network-subsample-percent 0`.
+This fits only one best fit network for all individuals using all the data.
+This has demonstrated performance approaching that of the standard approach.

 .. _impute-example: